Beautifully Human

 I didn’t get a response, despite receiving a flurry of responses to other unrelated emails from the same person.

 The next day, realizing that it may not have been clear why I wasn’t comfortable, I sent another email, clarifying that my retraction was due to the webinar’s subject matter.
-This time I offered to discuss it.
+This time, I offered to discuss it.

 Still, it’s been crickets over the roughly two weeks since.
-I’m not sure what that means, aside from the realization that my supervisor is conflict avoidant.
+And I’m not sure what that means, aside from the realization that my supervisor is conflict avoidant.

 Have I been ignored or accepted, if only grudgingly?
 I don’t know.
 I don’t have a lot of experience with this.
 Setting boundaries is new territory.